 From a regional standpoint, the financial system, as mentioned above, facilitates the exchange of funds between borrowers and lenders.
 Players on a regional level would include banks and other financial institutions such as clearinghouses.

 On a global scale, the financial system includes the interactions between financial institutions, investors, central banks, government authorities, the World Bank, and more.

 An example of one player within the financial system is the Bank of Canada (BoC).
 The BoC promotes economic and financial welfare for Canadians by cultivating a financial system whereby banks, credit unions, financial markets, and other factors interact to ensure the economic landscape continues to operate effectively for its citizens.
 The BoC achieves its objectives through the following:

-- Providing central bank services such as liquidity and credit facilities: The Bank of Canada sources liquid funds to the financial system and is often known as the lender of capital when companies must use their last resort.
+- Providing central bank services such as liquidity and credit facilities: The Bank of Canada sources liquid funds to the financial system and is often known as the lender of last resort.

 - Developing and implementing national policy: The federal government introduces legislation to implement a new retail payments framework.
 The BoC would oversee the service with operational and financial requirements, ensuring regulations are maintained.

 - Oversees financial market infrastructures: The Canadian central bank conducts regulatory oversight and acts as the resolution authority for financial market infrastructures.
 They include payments systems and clearing and settlement systems.